- First-Year Experience

 FERPA: Family Educational Rights and Privacy Act- At the post secondary school level, the rights afforded by FERPA belong, in general, to the student rather than the parent or guardian..

-Flex Points- Flex points come from DineSLU meal plans and can be used to purchase food at on campus eateries such as Red Mango, Qdoba Mexican Grill, Panda Express, Subway and Jamba Juice.
+Flex Points- Flex points come from DineSLU meal plans and can be used to purchase food at on campus eateries such as P.O.D., Qdoba Mexican Grill, Panda Express, Subway and Jamba Juice.
 You can also use your Flex dollars at SLU's on campus Starbucks.

 FYE: First-Year Experience- The First-Year Experience initiative facilitates students' transition to Saint Louis University from high school or another college/university.
-FYE begins the process of engaging students in the Five Dimensions of the SLU experience.
+FYE begins the process of engaging students in the University Mission and the SLU experience.

 GIC: Great Issues Committee- The Great Issues Committee strives to stimulate insightful, provocative debate on current issues that will inform and educate as a service to the Saint Louis University community.